Cosmetic Surgery Malpractice Lawsuits Against Sono Bello, Other Chains Are Growing: Report

 One patient, Erin Schaeffer, suffered severe complications following a tummy tuck and liposuction at a Sono Bello clinic.
 Her doctor, an OB-GYN with no local hospital access, was unable to provide follow-up care when she developed an infection, according to the report.

-This case and others raise broader concerns about lax oversight, high-pressure sales consultations, and minimal interaction between patients and surgeons before surgery.
-In many instances, patients reported meeting their doctor for the first time shortly before the procedure.
+This case and others raise broader concerns about lax oversight, high-pressure sales consultations, and minimal interaction between patients and surgeons before cosmetic procedures.
+In many instances, patients reported meeting their doctor for the first time shortly before the surgery.

 High-BMI patients appeared to be especially vulnerable.
 While these clinics often promote their procedures as safe for heavier individuals, court records describe numerous cases involving infections, sepsis, and other life-threatening complications.
 Internal documents show that surgeons may be paid more for treating higher-BMI patients, using a compensation model known as “surgical value units,” which critics say incentivizes riskier operations.

 In addition to Sono Bello, other chains have been named in dozens of similar lawsuits.
 Mia Aesthetics and Goals Aesthetics face claims of negligence, disfigurement and wrongful death.
-However, many of these companies include arbitration clauses in their contracts, which shields them from public trials and limiting patient recourse in court.
+However, many of these companies include arbitration clauses in their contracts, which shields them from public trials and limit the ability of patient to pursue recourse in open court.

-Although several claims have been settled, companies like Sono Bello deny any wrongdoing and continue to cite high satisfaction rates.
+Although several cosmetic surgery malpractice settlements have been reported, companies like Sono Bello often deny any wrongdoing as part of any agreements.
 Still, experts urge patients to do thorough research, ask direct questions about doctor qualifications and hospital access, and avoid rushing into procedures based on marketing promises alone.

 Private Equity Health Concerns